AppIntro/AppIntro/README.md

 </p>

 AppIntro supports a _wizards_ mode where the Skip button will be replaced with the back arrow.
-This comes handy if you're presenting a Wizard to your user with a set of skip they need to do, and they might frequently go back and forth.
+This comes handy if you're presenting a Wizard to your user with a set of steps they need to do, and they might frequently go back and forth.

 You can enable it with: